freesewing/markdown/dev/contributors/ways-to-contribute/triage-issues/en.md

 title: Triage issues
 ---

-Triaging issues is a great way to get involved FreeSewing.
+Triaging issues is a great way to get involved in FreeSewing.
 You can do tasks such as:

  - Making sure issues are properly labeled
  - Ensuring they have a good title that explains the issue in brief